Session 9 Extension

 ()

 Notice the relationship between the structure of the data and the the structure of our code.
 The structure of the data did not change from remove-first to remove, so neither did the structure of the function.
-A small change in spec resulted in a small change in code.

 remove-first and remove demonstrate the basic technique for writing recursive programs based on inductive data specifications.
 This is a pattern you will find in many programs, both functional and object-oriented.
-We call this pattern structural recursion.